martijn-vdm/Nerms/README.md

 Nerms.models.User.push(entity)
 ```
 ###### \**Important note*\*
-If you create an entity it will automaticly be pushed to the model.
+If you create an entity it will automatically be pushed to the model.
 So if you use the above code, you will have two equal User entities.

 ##### Model destroy function
 If you want to delete a Model with all its Entities, you may use the "destroy" function for Models.
 Here, too, applies that all Entities are destroyed within the Model you want to destroy.